ReKon64/My7DTDMods/README.md

 - Nuke(TBI) - Sadly this doesn't create temporary radiation zones and probably never will(Though I do have some ideas on how to implement a similar feature).
 This monstrosity destroys pretty much everything and because of this will require a LOT of testing from my side so I can find the middle ground between not burning your computer and achieving a result worthy of Oppenheimers speech.
 - Napalm Rocket(TBI) - This is basically molotov but better, not a lot of damage on impact but it sure as hell sets a large area on fire for a long time.
 Will also annihilate wood based structures
 - Box mag (TBI).
 M60 only attachment - 180 Ammo in the mag regardless of weapon quality.
 Reduces your mobility quite heavily and increases reload time dramatically.
-Penalty gets heavily reduced with each level of Machine Gunner perk with higher levels reducing the penalty even further.
+Penalty gets reduced significantly for each level of Machine Gunner perk with higher levels reducing the penalty even further.

 # Balance
 I intend to balance the whole Tweak mod around the idea that weapons are super effective when used with higher levels of perks, great with some skill points invested and barely usable without them depending on the IRL difficulty to operate the weapon properly.
 For example, a SMG will be easier to use than a Pistol and Magnum will be even harder.
 I want to balance it around weapon kick, accuarcy ,spread to a smaller degree and reload times ,maybe mobility.
 I think that regulating damage via skill levels is idiotic however I probably will refrain from overhauling the skill point system in that departament.